huba/spooky-signals/readme.md

 ### Main loop & I/O scheduling

-I decided to use the (relatively new-ish) `io_uring` interface for asynchronous I/O, mostly because I wanted to learn more about it.
+I decided to use the `io_uring` interface for asynchronous I/O, mostly because I wanted to learn more about it.
 Not only is the solution using the interface to schedule read operations from the network sockets, but also to pace the main loop of the program.
 This is done by scheduling a multishot `IORING_OP_TIMEOUT` operation.
 This way, the main loop of the program is not spinning, but rather waiting for the next event to happen.

+I started by using the `liburing` library as a proof of concept, and my intention was to implement the `io_uring` calls from scratch.
+Unfortunately using the `io_uring` interface directly requires quite a bit of boilerplate code, so I've not had time to do this.

 ### Logging